mikk369/movieApi/README.md

   and other for user added and third for movie search.

 - Problems , page needs to be refreshed sometimes to load the movies from array

+- When refreshing the previous movie array is displayed